hpwit/SID6581/README.md

 }

 ```
-You can play several voices at the sametime
+You can play several voices at the same time

 ```C